johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

    records.

-2. **Owner Check:** If an SVCB record is found whose owner name matches an authoritative nameserver identified in the Authority or Answer sections of the *current* response, the resolver MAY consider this an OTS Hint.
+2. **Owner Check:** If an SVCB record is found whose owner name matches the "_dns" label followed by an authoritative nameserver name for the zone to which the query belongs, the resolver MAY consider this an OTS Hint.

 3. **DNSSEC Validation (Optional but Recommended):**
    * The resolver SHOULD attempt to DNSSEC validate the OTS Hint.
-This involves validating the SVCB record itself and its corresponding RRSIG (if present) against the DNSSEC chain of trust for the zone that owns the SVCB record (e.g., dnsprovider.com for ns.dnsprovider.com).
+This involves validating the SVCB record itself and its corresponding RRSIG (if present) against the DNSSEC chain of trust for the zone that owns the SVCB record (e.g., dnsprovider.com for _dns.ns.dnsprovider.com).

    * If validation succeeds: The OTS Hint is considered a **trusted signal**.
-The resolver MAY then prefer the signaled alternative transports for subsequent queries to that specific authoritative nameserver.
+The resolver MAY then use all the transport signals provided in the SVCB record when deciding on alternative transport choices for subsequent queries to that specific authoritative nameserver.

    * If validation fails, or no RRSIG is present: The OTS Hint MUST be treated as an **unvalidated hint**.
 The resolver MAY still opportunistically attempt to use the signaled alternative transports, but MUST be prepared for immediate fallback to traditional transports (UDP/TCP) if the connection fails.
 This is particularly relevant for scenarios like vanity names (e.g., ns.customer.com where customer.com is an unsigned zone, but the underlying server ns.dnsprovider.com is capable).

 4. **Prioritization:**
 * Any DNSSEC-validated SVCB record found via explicit query (e.g.,